Astrak00/tfg-report/toto.md

 - [x] Create graphs for the results of the raspberry, and add them to the report
 - [ ] Talk about the results of the raspberry, and add them to the report

-- [ ] Test for personal PC (R7 3800X)
+- [x] Test for personal PC (R7 3800X)
-- [ ] Create graphs for the results of the personal PC, and add them to the report
+- [x] Create graphs for the results of the personal PC, and add them to the report
 - [ ] Talk about the PCs results pkg,
-- [ ] Talk about the PCs results ram,
 - [ ] Talk about the PCs results execution time

+## Non-hyperthreading version of the desktop
+- [ ] Get the results
+- [ ] Create graphs for the results of the non-hyperthreading desktop, and add them to the report
+- [ ] Create relative speedup graphs for the non-hyperthreading desktop, and add them to the report
+- [ ] Talk about the non-hyperthreading desktop results pkg,

 ## Planning
-- [ ] Talk about planning and how the project was initially planned, and how it evolved
+- [x] Talk about planning and how the project was initially planned, and how it evolved

 ## Economic impact
 - [x] Add text to the offer